Repozirk/CarND-LaneLines-P1/writeup_template.md

 ## 3. Suggest possible improvements to your pipeline

 A clear improvment would be a "pixel" independent code.
-I used the absolute values of pixelTo create the area of interest and for the x and y calculation of the solid line.
+I used the absolute values of pixel to create the area of interest and for the x and y calculation of the solid line.
 To have realtive solution depending on image shape would be a better solution
-I guess this is also teh reason, the callenge video does not work with my solution.
+I guess this is also the reason the callenge video does not work with my solution.